 Who can register a death in the UK?

 In the UK, only direct relatives or specific other qualified individuals are permitted by law to register a death.

-If the event occurred at home or in a hospital/nursing home, the registration of the death event is permitted by the following persons.
+If the death occurred at home or in a hospital/nursing home, the registration of the death is permitted by the following persons.

 Persons qualified to register a death include: